 Singer-songwriter Greg Johnson made his recording debut in short-lived duo This Boy Rob, before forming his first band with the remnants of 80s synth-pop act Car Crash Set.
 A fixture on the early-90s Auckland club scene with lounge act Bluespeak, Johnson has recorded a string of albums in his own right.
 He is a five time APRA Silver Scroll finalist and winner of the 1997 songwriting award for 'Liberty'.
 Now based in Los Angeles, he returns to NZ regularly, where his performances have included the popular Cocktail Club concerts.

-Greg Johnson - not to be confused with the Kiwi musician - began as a standup comic, before reinventing himself as one of the country’s busiest actors and voice artists.
-On-screen he has provided a distinctive take on the gruff Kiwi male over three years of Shortland Street, as a QC on Outrageous Fortune, and with award-winning appearances on TV's City Life and as the boarding house manager in movie The Insatiable Moon.
+Greg Johnson — not to be confused with the Kiwi musician of the same name — began as a standup comic, then reinvented himself as one of the country’s busiest actors and voice artists.
+On-screen he has provided a distinctive take on the gruff Kiwi male over three years of Shortland Street, as a QC on Outrageous Fortune, and with an award-winning appearance on 90s series City Life.
+He also played the boarding house manager in big screen drama The Insatiable Moon.

 Actor Greg Johnson began his career as a stand-up comedian.
 His first acting role was in the film The End of the Golden Weather.
 Since then, he has appeared in a wide range of TV shows, films and commercials, and is perhaps best known for roles in Shortland Street, Outrageous Fortune and Go Girls.
 He has won two acting awards, for performances in TV series City Life, and 2010 movie The Insatiable Moon.